 DS Duplex spacing (FN’-FN)

-Note: On a national level, CEPT administrations not implementing ERC DEC(00)08, may wish to use 14 MHz, 7 MHz channel arrangement by subdividing the 28 MHz channel arrangement.
+Note: On a national level, CEPT administrations not implementing ERC/DEC/(00)08, may wish to use 14 MHz, 7 MHz channel arrangement by subdividing the 28 MHz channel arrangement.

-CHANNEL IDENTIFIERS FOR DERIVATIVE 80 MHz AND 56 MHz CHANNELS
+CHANNEL Arrangement and IDENTIFIERS FOR 80 MHz AND 56 MHz CHANNELS

-The derivative 80 MHz channels (ref. recommends in Table 1, Annex 1, item 1 and Table 2, Annex 2, item 1) can be identified by using the following numbering and illustrated in Figure 5 (a) and (b), respectively:
+The 80 MHz channels (ref. recommends in Table 1, Annex 1, item 1 and Table 2, Annex 2, item 1) can be identified by using the following numbering and illustrated in Figure 5 (a) and (b), respectively: